lr101/buff_lisa/README.md

 #### Where is the data stored?

 Global data can be accessed via Providers or the [global file](/lib/Files/Other/global.dart).
 The global file contains static data and a LocalData class instance.
-This is class is initialized on startup and contains data saved offline to rebuild the app the same way it was before closing it.
+This class is initialized on startup and contains data saved offline to rebuild the app the same way it was before closing it.
 The data from the global class can be directly access from everywhere.

 Additionally, there are three main globally accessible providers: